Research Methods

-As mentioned in the previous post, recruitment will encourage participation from individuals who identify as neurodivergent, queer, disabled, or as supporters/allies committed to fostering inclusive environments, to build solidarity and shared understanding across differences.
-Recruitment will leverage accessible platforms such as MS Forms and Padlet (similar to this Padlet), to ensure broad and inclusive outreach.
+For the scope of this ARP, the SIG will take place at LCC and will include BA and MA students from the Design school only.
+Recruitment will encourage participation from those who identify as neurodivergent, queer, disabled, or as supporters/allies committed to fostering inclusive environments, build solidarity and shared understanding across differences.
+Recruitment will leverage accessible platforms such as MS Forms and Padlet, emails, and physical posters positioned strategically around LCC, to ensure broad and inclusive outreach.
+This inclusive framing aims to build solidarity and shared understanding across differences.

-The session will employ participatory methods like show-and-tell, small-group dialogues, and zine co-creation, facilitating self-expression, critical reflection, and community-building (Kara, 2015; Taylor & Robinson, 2009).
-I will use the below zine (displayed in fig. 1) – (NEED to ASK PERMISSION TO ALEX) and anecdotes from personal experience (as recently exploring the possibility of having ADHD and having worked for many years with neurodiverse children, students and colleagues) as an ice-breaker to spark further discussions among students on the three topics of conversation.
+The session will employ creative participatory methods like show-and-tell, small-group dialogues, and zine co-creation, facilitating self-expression, critical reflection, and community-building (Kara, 2015; Taylor & Robinson, 2009).
+I will use the below zine (displayed in fig. 1) and anecdotes from personal experience (as recently exploring the possibility of having ADHD and having worked for many years with neurodiverse children, students and colleagues) as an ice-breaker to spark further discussions among students on the three topics of conversation.

 Figure 1.
 Zine used as ice-breaker at our SIG during the CHI Conference in Japan, 2025.
+Withn permission of Tcherdakoff.
 Created by Tcherdakoff, N.A. as bite-sized version of “Tcherdakoff, N.A., Marshall, P., Dowthwaite, A., Bird, J. and Cox, A.L., 2025, June.
 Burnout by Design: How Digital Systems Overburden Neurodivergent Students in Higher Education.
 In Proceedings of the 4th Annual Symposium on Human-Computer Interaction for Work (pp. 1-18).”

 Icebreaker (Using Padlet or fallback material).
 Suggested Prompts for Padlet or Verbal Kick-off: